Art-Sells/Arells/Build-Notes.md

 - Restructure decryption process in readMASS and readBTC apis

 ### After Completion
+- Fund Arells Fee Funder with 120 USD in ETH on Base (check and replenish everyday/hour and adjust MASS time-frame accordinglyuntil BASE L3 is complete)
 - Talk about 1 week wallet balance update - Arells 1.5 (24 hour wallet balance update)
 - Import Bitcoin using Coinbase (Base), it's free to and will cost pennies to export.
 - Talk about working on Sell CBBTC to USDC and ability to export it into any DEX/CEX, then work on Export BTC(CBBTC)